-I went with Ruggable because at the time I had a cat (who sadly passed away before we ever got the rug :-() and cats and rugs don’t always mix.
-So I’d NEVER had a rug in my house.
+I went with Ruggable’s washable rugs because at the time I had a cat (and said cat doesn’t seem to like rugs very much).
+So I NEVER had a rug in my house.
 Ever.

-Even though we are a cat-free home now, we still have a dog and kids and well, we’re messy, so, the idea of being able to chuck the WHOLE 6×9 rug into the washing machine was quite appealing.
+AND we have a dog and kids and well, we’re messy, so, the idea of being able to chuck the WHOLE 6×9 rug into the washer was quite appealing.
 I need something durable and I’ve heard they’re the best washable rugs.

 That’s the rug cover as soon as we unrolled out.
-It’s a little unruly when it’s not on the pad that it comes with.
+It’s a little unruly when it’s not on the pad mat that it comes with.
 As you can see it’s curling.

 The first thing you do after unrolling the pretty cover though is roll it back up, pretty side in and fold it in half.

-Then you unroll the rug pad and then finally unroll the cover over the rug pad.
+Then you unroll the rug pad and then finally unroll the top layer over the rug pad.